dbt-labs/dbt-utils/README.md

           expression: "col_a + col_b = total"
 ```

-The macro accepts an optional argument `condition` that allows for asserting
+The macro accepts an optional argument `where` that allows for asserting
 the `expression` on a subset of all records.

 **Usage:**